Tag Archives: war

 The twenty thousand known species of eusocial insects, mostly ants, bees, wasps and termites, account for only 2 percent of the approximately one million known species of insects.
 Yet this tiny minority of species dominate the rest of the insects in their numbers, their weight, and their impact on the environment.
 As humans are to vertebrate animals, the eusocial insects are to the far vaster world of invertebrate animals. … In one Amazon site, two German researchers … found that ants and termites together compose almost two-thirds of the weight of all the insects.
 Eusocial bees and wasps added another tenth.
 Ants alone weighed four times more than all the terrestrial vertebrates – that is, mammals, birds, reptiles, and amphibians combined.
 E. O. Wilson pp 110-113

 E. O. Wilson, world’s foremost authority on ants, and one of the founders of sociobiology, thinks that the origin of insect eusociality might have lessons for another major evolutionary transition, the origin of humans (and of human language, technology, culture, and complex social organization).
 In his book The Social Conquest of Earth he argues that a key step in both sets of transitions was the development of a valuable and defensible home – in the case of humans, a hearth site.
-Wilson returns to this argument in his book Genesis: The Deep Origin of Human Societies, just published, which I’ll get around to saying more about here eventually.
+Wilson returns to this argument in his recent book Genesis: The Deep Origin of Human Societies.
 On the same topic, Mark Moffett’s book The Human Swarm: How Human Societies Arise, Thrive, and Fall, asks how it is that we somehow rival the social insects in our scale of organization.

 One trait found in both ants and humans is large-scale warfare.
 Wilson gives an idea of the nature of ant warfare in fictional form in his novel Anthill.
 It’s an interesting experiment, but also disorienting.
 Because individual recognition is not important for ants, his story of the destruction of an ant colony reads like the Iliad with all the personal names taken out.
 But Homer’s heroes fought for “aphthiton kleos,” undying fame (and got some measure of it in Homer’s poem).
 The moral economy of reputation puts human cooperation in war and peace on a very different footing from insect eusociality.
 (Here’s my take on “ethnic group selection,” which depends on social enforcement, perhaps via reputation.)